 This Minnesota based company provides non-invasive high-resolution geophysical surveys for academic and cultural resource management.
 It provides magnetometer, resistivity, ground-penetrating radar (GPR) and full processing services that provide a view of what's underground without having to dig.
 In addition to site mapping, geophysical survey also guides excavations to those areas best able to answer research design questions.
 Their work at Falling Creek, VA showed the location of the first blast furnace in the New World.

 The Oxford Dendrochronology Laboratory is an independent tree-ring dating lab with close links for training with the Research Laboratory for Archaeology and the History of Art, Oxford University, as well as the Scientific Dating Section, English Heritage.
 It now covers most of Southern England, West Midlands, and Wales.
 There have also been incursions into France and a respectable group of buildings dated in America, including the Cary Forge at Falling Creek, VA.

 Geoscan Research designs and manufactures geophysical instrumentation for both professional and amateur use, including instrumentation used the Falling Creek Ironworks at Falling Creek, VA.

 US RADAR manufactures and distributes Ground Penetrating Radar (GPR) units used for archaeological work, including artifact location, site feature mapping, graveyard investigations and others.

 Beta Analytic performs Carbon14 dating for archaeological specimens.

 This page has a summary of information about what can be learned from the study of human teeth and has a list of resources of previous studies.

-Please suggest additional links to be posted on this page,
+Please send suggestions for additional links to be posted on this page—